-- --sample-sheet-Specifies the path to SampleSheet.csv file. --sample-sheet is optional if the SampleSheet.csv file is in the --bcl-input-directory directory. - --strict-mode-If set to true, dragen aborts if any files are missing.
-The default is false. - --first-tile-only-If set to true, dragen only converts the first tile of input (for testing and debugging).
-The default is false. - --bcl-only-lane <#>-Convert only the specified lane in this conversion run. - ► -f-Convert to output directory even if it already exists (force). - --bcl-use-hw false-Do not use DRAGEN FPGA acceleration during BCL conversion.
+- --sample-sheet-Specifies the path to SampleSheet.csv file. --sample-sheet is optional if the SampleSheet.csv file is in the --bcl-input-directory directory. - -strict-mode-If set to true, DRAGEN aborts if any files are missing.
+The default is false. - --first-tile-only-If set to true, DRAGEN only converts the first tile of input (for testing and debugging).
+The default is false. - ► --bcl-only-lane <#>-Convert only the specified lane in this conversion run. - ► -f-Convert to output directory even if the directory already exists (force). - --bcl-use-hw false-Do not use DRAGEN FPGA acceleration during BCL conversion.
+This allows concurrent execution of BCL conversion with DRAGEN analysis. - --bcl-sampleproject-subdirectories true-Output FASTQ files to subdirectories based upon sample sheet 'Sample_Project' column.

+Document # 1000000128306 v00 For Research Use Only.
+Not for use in diagnostic procedures.
 The input BCL root directory and the output directory must be specified.
-The specified input path is not the BaseCalls directory but three levels higher, and should contain the following files and directories, among others:
+The specified input path is three levels higher than the BaseCalls directory and contains the RunInfo.xml file.